Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 <h3> Zeek Outputs </h3>
 Zeek provides 50+ log files under seven different categories, which are helpful in various areas such as traffic monitoring, intrusion detection, threat hunting, and web analytics.
 Logs will be covered later on.
 Zeek automatically begins traffic investigation or on a pcap or generating logs automatically.
 Once a pcap is processed with Zeek, it will create logs in the working directory.
-If zeek is run as a service, logs will be located in the default log path.
+If Zeek is run as a service, logs will be located in the default log path.
 The default log path for Zeek is /opt/zeek/logs

+<h3> Working with Zeek </h3>
+There are two operation options for Zeek, The first one is running it as a service, and the second option is running against zeek against pcap.
+Before starting working with zeek, let's check the version of the Zeek Instance with the following command: zeek -v